Waziup/waziup.io-old/content/documentation/4-API/V2/notifications.md

 Let's imagine that we want to monitor the temperature in your fridge.
 If the temperature is too high, you should receive a message on your phone!
-First of all, let's create a sensor in [this tutorial](../sensor_management).
+First of all, let's create a device in [this tutorial](../sensor_management).
-The sensor should have name "MySensor" with a measurement called "TC1".
+The device should have name "MyDevice" with a sensor called "TC1".
 We will monitor this temperature measurement and create a notification.
 This notification will send us message via SMS if the temperature goes above 10 Degree Celsius.